 How to get the most out of your money transfer to Turkey

-Weigh costs and fees against convenience, and learn how to compare providers that send money to Turkey to meet your needs:
+Weigh costs and fees against convenience, and learn how to compare money transfer providers that send to Turkey to meet your needs:

-Exchange rates.
-The EUR to TRY relationship fluctuates often, so using a service that allows you to lock-in exchange prices may help you save money down the line.
+- Exchange rates.
+The ZAR to TRY relationship fluctuates often, so using a service that allows you to lock-in exchange prices may help you save money down the line.

-Turnaround.
+- Turnaround.
 Transferring money through a local bank can take a business week or longer.
-If you need the funds delivered quickly, seek out a digital specialist that lets you send money to Turkey instantly.
+If you need the funds delivered quickly, seek out a digital specialist that offers instant transfers to Turkey.

-Minimum limits.
-Average incomes vary widely between Ireland and Turkey, which means companies with high minimum transfers may not be your best choice.
+- Minimum limits.
+Average incomes vary between South Africa and Turkey, which means companies with high minimums transfers may not be your best choice.

-Transfer methods.
-Whether you want to send money to a Turkish bank account or have it picked up as cash at a local agent, narrow down a company that matches your preferred delivery method.
+- Transfer methods.
+Whether you want money sent to an Turkish bank account or picked up as cash at a local agent, narrow down a company that matches your preferred delivery method.

-When it’s more important to send money to Turkey quickly, look for money transfer companies that support cash pickup in minutes.
+When it’s more important to get your money to Turkey quickly, look for money transfer companies that support cash pickup in minutes.
 You can pay with a credit or debit card for fast pickup, but fees are higher than other methods.